AlcoholRehabHelp Logo

 Written by

-Diarrhea is a side effect of drinking alcohol.
-The risk of this occurring after drinking increases based on the type and amount of alcohol consumed.
+Diarrhea is a side effect of drinking alcoholic beverages.
+The risk of it occurring after drinking increases based on the type and amount of alcohol consumed.

-For most people, diarrhea after drinking is merely an unpleasant side effect.
+For most people, experiencing diarrhea after drinking is merely an unpleasant side effect of drinking too much alcohol.
 However, it can be dangerous if it leads to dehydration or is recurrent enough to damage the digestive system.

 Sponsored